charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 ## The General Process

+Turn both the computer and Burger on.
+Make sure the Burger is charged ahead of time.
+If the Burger begins beeping, it is likely that the battery is low and the Burger will need to be recharged.

 In the terminal run `roscore` and wait for the process to finish.
 This will not indicate completion with another type prompt, roscore is considered fully launched when no more text is printed to the terminal.
 DO NOT PRESS ctrl+C OR CLOSE THIS TERMINAL.
 LEAVE THIS TERMINAL OPEN.

 Remaining on the Computer, open a new terminal (ctrl+alt+t) and type `ssh pi@<IP of Burger>` replacing <*IP of Burger*> with the IP of the Burger.